tanpengsccd/Telegram-115bot/README_EN.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```
+## Disclaimer
+This project is intended solely for educational and research purposes.
+Please comply with all applicable laws and regulations, and refrain from using it for commercial purposes.
+Users assume all risks associated with its use!

+If this project has been helpful to you, please give it a ⭐!

 ## Buy me a coffee~
 ![Buy me a coffee](https://alist.qiqiandfei.fun:8843/d/Syncthing/yufei/%E4%B8%AA%E4%BA%BA/%E8%B5%9E%E8%B5%8F.png)